-Marshall was then offered a position at Fremantle Hospital as a senior registrar with funding to continue the research.
+He was then offered a position at Fremantle Hospital as a senior registrar with funding to continue the research.
 The smallest of teaching hospitals in Perth, Fremantle had a tradition of experimentation and open-mindedness and Marshall took up the offer.
 The only downside was that he was forced to finish his collaboration with Warren.
-Even so, Marshall was surrounded by an enthusiastic group of helpers at Fremantle with the pathologist Ross Glancy joining the team.
+Even so, Marshall was surrounded by an enthusiastic group of helpers at Fremantle.
+One of which was the pathologist Ross Glancy who joined the team.

 The Bismuth Test